shyamradhakrishnan/tag-along/README.md

 #Test
 To run the test case, run following command<br><br>
 node test.js<br><br>
 Test Case Description: In the test case, three people start the trip together.
 Initially, group members send their starting coordinates.
 After two minutes, group members send their updated coordinates.
-Again after two seconds, an update from one of the group members is missing, which is generated as an alert in the Notifications.
+In the last two minutes, an update from one of the group members is not received, which is generated as an alert in the Notifications.